Project of the Year: Team Snowvid 2021

 Employee of the Year: Reba Farr

-Reba works hard to get the job done by providing great leadership to her staff.
-She always has a smile on her face no matter what.
-She is a fun person that creates a family oriented for others.
 After thorough consideration and thought of all employees who serve the City of Cedar Hill, she continues to come to mind.
 Her compassion for the City of Cedar Hill is apparent through and through.
 She is everyone’s “go-to” person when needing assistance with an issue.
-Her customer service skills are exemplary and her ability to communicate effectively to any situation is polished and genuine.
+Her customer service skills are exemplary.
+She is one of the friendliest people that I know, and she always arrives with a smile on her face and a happy greeting for her co-workers and citizens.
+She can often be found assisting someone with their water bill, trash issue, dog complaint, or just lending an ear to a sweet senior citizen.
+Her ability to communicate effectively to any situation is polished and genuine.

 Leader of the Year: Stacey Graves

 The type of leadership style that Stacey has is exceptional.
 I realize this is not exactly what the question meant but it seems applicable and concise to me.
 Literally, the definition of a leader is someone who can see how things can be improved and who rallies people to move toward that better vision.
 Good leaders can work toward making their vision a reality while putting people first.
 I have seen Stacey do it.
 Just being able to motivate people isn't enough for Stacey.
 She wants to lead by example while somehow letting others lead along side her.
 We know leaders need to be empathetic and connect with people to be successful.
 Stacey does this as a leader to her team, an example to other departmental directors, and as resource and inspiration for many within out community.